 The Lane Umpires shall observe the crew in their lane to ensure that they correctly pass all the marks and the turning mark farthest from the beach.
 Lane Umpires should also note any other infringement of the Rules, including interference.
-At the finish of the race the Lane Umpires should signify to the Race Umpire with a white flag if the crew in their lane rounded all the buoys correctly; they should signify with a red flag if there have been any breaches of the Rules.
+At the finish of the race the Lane Umpires should signify to the Co-ordinating Umpire with a white flag if the crew in their lane rounded all the buoys correctly; they should signify with a red flag if there have been any breaches of the Rules.

-Judge at the Start and Finish - The Judge at the Start shall determine whether any runners cross the start line before the start signal is given shall and act also as the Judge at the finish (i.e. Chief Judge).
-The Chief Judge at the Finish shall not release any results of the race until the Race • Umpire makes a determination on the infringement indicated by the red flag.
+- d.
+Co-ordinating Umpire The Co-ordinating umpire shall receive all communications from the Lane Umpires about any penalties which crews may have incurred and pass their decision to the Finish judge. - e.
+Judge at the Start and Finish The Judge at the Start shall determine whether any runners cross the start line before the start signal is given shall and act also as the Judge at the finish (i.e. Chief Judge) and may also act as Co ordinating Umpire.
+The Chief Judge at the Finish shall not release any results of the race until the Co-ordinating Umpire makes a determination on the infringement indicated by the red flag.